orbcode/orbuculum/README.md

 A whole chunk of work has gone into making sure the dataflow over the SWO link is reliable....but it's pretty dependent on the debug interface itself.
-The TL;DR is that if the interface _is_ reliable then ACSOPT will be.
-There are factors outside of our control (i.e. the USB bus you connect to) that could potentially break the reliabilty but there's not too much we can do about that since the SWO link is unidirectional (no opportunity for re-transmits).
+The TL;DR is that if the interface _is_ reliable then Orbuculum will be.
+There are factors outside of our control (i.e. the USB bus you are connected to) that could potentially break the reliabilty but there's not too much we can do about that since the SWO link is unidirectional (no opportunity for re-transmits).
 The following section provides evidence for the claim that the link is good;